uuware/lupine.js/README.md

 DEV_CRYPTO_KEY=
 ```

-## follow the link in .env file to set gamil account to send email (if you use email registration)
+## follow the link in .env file to set gmail account to send email (if you use email registration)
 ```
 SEND_EMAIL_USER=
 SEND_EMAIL_PASS=